Hi, I'm Kareen.

 “All the world’s problems can be solved in a garden.”

-Indeed, I have found over my years of gardening that this simple statement just might be true.
+Indeed, I have found over my years of gardening that this simple statement has some truth to it.
 On a personal level, the ability to grow food and create something with our own hands is a powerful act.
 The opportunity to get outside every day and connect with our natural world is a calming force.
-Climate change, a pandemic, food shortages, topsoil loss, wildfires – these are unsettling and challenging times, even more so than when I was a kid.
+Climate change, a pandemic, food shortages, topsoil loss, wildfires – these are unsettling and challenging times.

 Sometimes it’s hard to feel hopeful about the future.